khilo619/M.I.A/Task1/Q3/README.md

 pip install SpeechRecognition
 ```

-## 📝 License
+## 📝 Project License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is developed for educational purposes as part of the MIA coursework.

 ## 🎯 Future Enhancements